Pacific Collegiate School: Athletics

 While PCS doesn't offer all sports, they do offer boys and girls basketball, volleyball, soccer, along with COED track and field, cross country, lacrosse, and swimming.
 Most well known for boys volleyball, the team was D-II champions in 2017 and went to the NOR-CAL finals.
 During the 2019 and 2020 seasons, boys basketball seasons the team went undefeated in their league.

+Controversies

+In July 2024, a math teacher at Pacific Collegiate School named Trung Minh Lai was charged with attempted statutory rape of a 17 year old student of his at Pacific Collegiate School.
+The Santa Cruz Police Department brought charges against Lai for unlawful sexual intercourse with a minor, communicating with a minor for a lewd act, meeting a minor for lewd purposes and child molestation.
+According to the police, Lai had been grooming the student over the course of the past several months.
+Lai had been a teacher at Pacific Collegiate School since 2013, when he moved to Santa Cruz to teach at the school.